sscs-ose/sscs-ose-code-a-chip.github.io/Notebooks/3LFCC/README.md

 ## To run this Jupyter notebook

-To install the Micromamba environment with all the dependencies, run the following commands: chmod +x init.sh chmod +x scripts/download_micromamba.sh chmod +x scripts/micromamba_env.sh
+To install the Micromamba environment with all the dependencies, open a console and run the following commands: chmod +x init.sh chmod +x scripts/download_micromamba.sh chmod +x scripts/micromamba_env.sh
 ./init.sh

+This also executes jupyter-notebook

 ## Team Mebers